 - Intentional Acts: If someone intentionally causes harm leading to another person's death, the surviving family may file a wrongful death claim.
 This can include cases of assault, battery, or homicide.

 Who Can File a Wrongful Death Claim in Texas?

-A claim for wrongful death in Houston may be filed by the spouse, children, or parents of the deceased for the benefit of all.
-As stated in the statute, if none of these surviving family members have begun a claim within three calendar months after the loved one’s death, the executor or administrator of the deceased’s estate shall bring and prosecute the lawsuit, unless he or she is asked not to by all surviving family members who are eligible to file a claim.
+- Personal Representative: If none of the above-mentioned individuals file a claim within three months of the death, the personal representative of the deceased person's estate may have the right to file a wrongful death lawsuit, unless he or she is asked not to by all surviving family members who are eligible to file a claim.

 What Must Be Proven in a Wrongful Death Claim?